EgemenBaykan/VHDL_Examples/README.md

     <li> <a href="https://code.visualstudio.com/download" target="_blank">Visual Studio code Download Link</a> </li>
 </ul>

-<p> Note #1: If you already have any IDE or programs to run your code, these installations are not important.
+<p> Note #1: If you already have any IDE or programs to simulate/synthesize your design, these installations are not important.
 You can also try these codes on your IDE. </p>
 <p> Note #2: Also "Modern VHDL" extension pack is used for writing VHDL code easier.
 After installation, you also can download and install by searching it in extension packs tab in VSCode. </p>
 <p> Note #3: For MAC users also there are GHDL and GTKWave programs.</p>

 <h2> How To?</h2>

-<p> Basically, you can open files with ".mpf" extensions on ModelSim and compile the code.
+<p> Basically, you can open files with ".mpf" extensions on ModelSim and compile the design files.
 Testbenches are named as "_CodeName_tb.vhd".
 Start simulation on a testbench, add your waves to simulation and run within dedicated time on the tab on top of the program.
 A simulation of RAM code is shown below: </p>

 <img src="repo_ss.png" alt="RAM simulation" style="width:500px;height:300px;">